steph-xue/email/README.md

 <br>

 ### Email Detail
 Selecting an email opens a detailed view of the full message, including the sender, recipients, subject, body, and timestamp.
 From this view, users can mark the message as read or unread, move it into or out of the archive, or reply directly.
-Selecting reply opens the compose form with the recipient, subject line, and original message content automatically populated, allowing the user to continue the conversation without having to retype existing information.
+Selecting reply opens the compose form with the recipient, subject line, and original message content automatically populated, so the user can continue the conversation without having to retype existing information.

 <p align="center"><img src="/mail/static/mail/images/reply.png?raw=true" alt="Reply" width="700"></p>